Abdelrahman-AA/Abdelrahman-AA/README.md

 ---

+## 📱 Previous Experience (Android Development)

+- Developed and published 5+ applications using Flutter & Dart
+- Achieved 50,000+ downloads with strong user ratings
+- Built secure and data-driven apps using SQLite and local storage

+---

 ## 🔄 Background

 Transitioned from Architectural Engineering to Software QA, bringing structured problem-solving, system thinking, and precision into software quality engineering.